Tensor-Titans/Lmaghrib-BinYedik/README.md

 ![DALLE2024-05-1818 45 51-AbannerforaGitHubrepositoryforanapplicationcalledLmaghrib-BinYedikwhichguidestouristsinMorocco ThedesignshouldfeatureMoroccancul-ezgif com-webp-to-jpg-converter](https://github.com/Tensor-Titans/Lmaghrib-BinYedik/assets/49345542/5ee03377-1f54-4fac-bb4e-1a252fec07d9)

- # This project was made in the 2024 ThinkAI GenAI Hackathon Under the theme of Tourism

- Lmaghrib-BinYedik Combines detailed information on Moroccan monuments, directions, pricing, and assistance into a single, user-friendly chatbot like platform.
+### Lmaghrib-BinYedik is a pioneering project developed during the 2024 ThinkAI GenAI Hackathon under the theme of tourism.
+Our application integrates extensive information about Moroccan monuments into a single, user-friendly chatbot platform, offering tourists a seamless and enriching travel experience.

  ## We Offer:

-- **Comprehensive Information**: Detailed descriptions and histories of Moroccan monuments.
+- **Comprehensive Information**:  Access in-depth descriptions, historical data, and fascinating narratives about Morocco's iconic monuments.
-- **Navigation Assistance**: Accurate directions and maps to help you explore the city you visied with ease.
+- **Navigation Assistance**: Utilize precise directions and interactive maps to navigate through Moroccan cities effortlessly.
-- **Pricing Details**: Up-to-date information on Monuments entry fees, food prices, and other costs.
+- **Pricing Details**: Stay informed with the latest entry fees for monuments, local food prices, and other essential costs.
-- **User Support**: Assistance and tips to enhance your travel experience.
+- **User Support**: Receive expert travel tips and real-time assistance to make the most out of your journey in Morocco.

 ## Prerequisites

-- Python 3.12.0
+- Python 3.12.0 or newer

-## Approach
+## Strategy and Execution

-The Project was divided into tasks in which we tried different techniques.

 ### Task 1 : Monument Identification

+To enhance the accuracy of monument recognition, we evaluated various models before selecting the Google Lens API for its superior performance in handling diverse image data:

 | Model     | Accuracy                          | Flexibility |  Chosen |
 |-----------|-----------------------------------|-----------|------|